 The solution, called Microsoft Synchronized Shopping, is one expression of Microsoft’s broader retail reimagined strategy aimed at simplifying the consumer journey by leveraging intelligent cloud technology.

 “Enabling great customer experiences is at the heart of our retail reimagined initiative, and this new intelligent edge solution is designed to break customer choice paralysis by providing a seamless online and in-store experience,” said Ami Silverman, corporate vice president, worldwide sales, consumer & device sales division, Microsoft.
-“Microsoft Synchronized Shopping marks the first of many innovative solutions that we and our partners will bring to market to transform the retail journey, and we are honoured that our longstanding partner Harvey Norman is piloting this experience with us.”
+“Microsoft Synchronized Shopping marks the first of many innovative solutions that we and our partners will bring to market to transform the retail journey, and we are honored that our longstanding partner Harvey Norman is piloting this experience with us.”

 “Customers must be able to make decisions holistically, especially in a digitally connected world.
 This has always guided how we curate our assortment of offerings, and it now shapes how we look at connecting online and offline channels seamlessly for our customers.
 Synchronized Shopping is a major step in the right direction to help all of us live this ‘connected life’.
 I am excited to see the results of this pilot run and we will continue to improve on and expand this experience.” said Katie Page, chief executive officer of Harvey Norman.